dejan995/hms-docker/docs/MANUAL.md

 **NOTE: Do not use the name of an alreay existing Docker Network.**

 **ADVICE: Keep this one as is.
-For better Docker managment down the line, if need it.**
+For better Docker managment down the line, if needed.**
 ```code
 NETWORK_NAME=hms-network
 ```